GalaxyDream/UFRC-YAMP/README.md

 ## Other notes

-* In `run.sh`, `ml python3` has to be after pulling singularity, otherwise there would be an python error `No module named os`
+* In `run.sh`, `ml python3` has to be run after pulling singularity, otherwise there would be an python error `No module named os`

 ## License